zakrodionov/PracticalApp/README.md

 Flipper, Hyperion allow you to intercept network calls, view the contents of SharedPrefernces, DataBases, have built-in layout inspectors, color pickers and other tools for developers.

 # Compliance with code-style
 **Detekt, Ktlint** libraries are used to maintain a uniform code style.
-Before pushing, you should check the new code for compliance with the rules using the `gradlew ktFormat && gradlew detekt` command, or configure task in Android Studio.
+Before pushing, you should check the new code for compliance with the rules using the `./gradlew ktFormat && ./gradlew detekt` command, or configure task in Android Studio.
 CI is also configured with Detekt, Ktlint to check the project with Push, Pull Request.

 # Code cleanliness
-Android Studio has a pretty good built-in linter, launched using the `gradlew lint` command.
+Android Studio has a pretty good built-in linter, launched using the `./gradlew lint` command.
 Allows you to identify Deprecated APIs, unused resources, security, performance, usability, accessibility issues, etc....

 ## Stack